antvis/G2/docs/introduction.md

 Here we come to **scale**: a function that map abstract data to visual data.
 Scale is the bridge between abstract data and visual shapes.
 If encode define what properties of shape should be visualized, then scale define how to visualize these properties.

-Each channel are bind with a scale.
-It will transform each value for the channel from data domain called **domain** to visual space called **range** by the specified map function.
-For scaled values of non-spatial position channel, they are ready to be rendered into screen.
-For example, we specify the type of scale for size channel to _log_, and specify the range to _[4, 20]_.
+Each channel is bound with a scale.
+It will transform each value for the channel from the data domain called **domain** to a visual space called **range** by the specified map function.
+For scaled values of non-spatial position channels, they are ready to be rendered on screen.
+For example, we specify the type of scale for the size channel to _log_, and specify the range to _[4, 20]_.

 In G2, calling `mark.scale(channel, options)` to specify scale options for each channel.
-Although G2 are smart enough to infer type, domain and range for each scale, you can still specify them explicitly, if need.
+Although G2 is smart enough to infer the type, domain, and range for each scale, you can still specify them explicitly, if needed.

 ```js
 (() => {